Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Manual vs. AI-Powered Returns Processing

-The performance gap between traditional and AI-driven reverse logistics is stark.
+The performance gap between traditional and AI-driven reverse logistics is significant.
 This comparison illustrates why enterprise retailers are accelerating adoption:

 MetricManual Returns ProcessingAI-Powered Returns Processing